-research, consultation, and education to ensure accuracy in public culture and history
+Public Education: research, consultation, and education to strengthen Indigeneity and sovereignty

 The near total genocide of our ancestors was accompanied by a cultural genocide as well—to date we have very little left our culture and language, and so one of our primary goals is to reanimate our traditions and to establish new traditions in our homeland.
 In addition, we are working toward reestablish our community in our ancestral homeland after years of displacement.